Infinity Pool (film): Casting

 In June 2021, Alexander Skarsgård was revealed to be starring in the lead role.
 By the time filming had started, additional casting announcements included Mia Goth, Thomas Kretschmann, Amanda Brugel, Caroline Boulton, John Ralston, Jeff Ricketts, Jalil Lespert and Roderick Hill.

 Filming

 Principal photography took five weeks, beginning on September 6, 2021, at the Amadria Park resort in Šibenik, Croatia.
 After twelve days of shooting, production moved to Budapest, Hungary, where filming was completed.
 Post-production took place in Toronto, Canada, and was completed during the second half of 2022.

 Release

 Infinity Pool premiered at the 2023 Sundance Film Festival and was released by Elevation Pictures in Canada on January 27, 2023.
-The film's European premiere will be held at the 73rd Berlin International Film Festival in the Berlinale Special section.
+The film's European premiere was held at the 73rd Berlin International Film Festival in the Berlinale Special section.

 The film was released on VOD on February 14, 2023.
+The uncut version was made available by Neon on March 7, 2023.

+On May 31, 2023, it was announced that Infinity Pool and Cronenberg's previous film Possessor would receive a double feature in three North American theaters in June, with Cronenberg in attendance.
+The first for both films to theatrically screen in their uncut form, the screenings took place at the Alamo Drafthouse Cinema in San Francisco on the 20th, the Aero Theatre in Los Angeles on the 21st via American Cinematheque, and the Metrograph in New York City on the 23rd.

 MPA rating

-For its United States release, an initial cut received an NC-17 rating from the Motion Picture Association (MPA).
+For its United States release, an initial cut received an NC-17 rating from the Motion Picture Association (MPA) "for some graphic violence and sexual content".
 Neon appealed to the Classification and Rating Administration appeals board, but the rating was upheld.
 After re-edits, it achieved an R rating.